unfoldtoolbox/unfold/docs/docs_sphinx/_build/html/_sources/toolboxWorkflow.txt

   deconvolved betas.
 Output of `dc_glmfit`.
 This is the main outcome of this toolbox

 beta_nodc
     non-deconvolved betas.
-This is a massive univariate fit where each timepoint and each electrode were fitted independently.
+This is a mass univariate fit where each timepoint and each electrode were fitted independently.
 Output of `dc_glmfit_nodc`

 channel
   for which channel the deconvolved betas have been calculated